4nd3r/tiny-matrix-bot/README.md

 no support, no warranty

-works for me, but pull requests are welcome!
+works for me, but pull requests within reasonable limitations are welcome!

 ```
 sudo apt install python3 python3-requests